sadiaanzum/Wild-Blueberry-Yield-Prediction/README.md

-# Wild Blueberry Yield Prediction
+# Wild Blueberry Yield Prediction using combination of computer simulation and machine learning algorithms

 - Predicting Wild Blueberry Yield using streamlit and deploying application on Heroku.
 - Link to Kaggle Notebook: https://www.kaggle.com/code/sadiaanzum/wild-blueberry-yield-prediction